 Effective July 1, 2019, no sales of tobacco, alternative nicotine or nicotine vapor products are permitted to persons less than 21 years of age.
 This includes cigarettes, cigars, bidis, smokeless tobacco and wrapping papers, as well as electronic cigarettes and alternative nicotine products.

 - The sale of single cigarettes is not permitted.

 - Tobacco products may be sold from a vending machine only if the machine is (a) posted with a notice, in a conspicuous manner and place, indicating that the purchase or possession of tobacco products by persons under 21 years of age is unlawful and (b) located in a place that is not open to the general public and is not generally accessible to persons under 21 years of age.

 - Do not sell nicotine products to anyone, even if they are of age, whom you know or believe is buying on behalf of a person under 21 years of age.

 At all times, carefully check IDs to determine if the person is under 21 years of age.

-Retailers should post a sign stating the sale of these products to any person under 21 years of age (effective July 1, 2019) is prohibited by law, with the exception of active duty military personnel.
+Retailers should post a sign stating the sale of these products to any person under 21 years of age (effective July 1, 2019) is prohibited by law.

 Retailers should remove any signage related to nicotine product usage at 18 years old and replace with the ready-made sign below, which reflects this new law.
 Do Not Sell stickers with the new minimum age will be mailed to retailers in December 2019.